polakowo/vectorbt/docs/docs/index.md

 </div>

-## Why vectorbt?
+## Why VectorBT?

-While there are many great backtesting packages for Python, vectorbt combines an extremely fast backtester and a data science tool: it excels at processing performance and offers interactive tools to explore complex phenomena in trading.
+While there are many great backtesting packages for Python, VectorBT combines an extremely fast backtester and a data science tool: it excels at processing performance and offers interactive tools to explore complex phenomena in trading.
 With it, you can traverse a huge number of strategy configurations, time periods, and instruments in little time, to explore where your strategy